Administrative Procedure 4.401

 - Deactivation: Loss of all privileges, including college recognition, for a specified period of time.

-In each case in which a disciplinary hearing committee determines that a group or organization has violated the Student Discipline Procedure, the sanction(s) will be recommended by the Student Affairs Committee and communicated by the Director of Student Success and Judicial Affairs, who writes up and submits the narrative to the Dean of Student Services and Development.
-The Dean of Student Services and Development is not limited to sanctions recommended by members of the disciplinary body.
-Following the hearing, the Dean of Student Services and Development will advise the complainants and the accuser in writing of the determination and the sanction(s) imposed, if any, within five (5) school days.
+In each case in which the Committee determines that a group or organization has violated the Student Discipline Procedure, the sanction(s) will be recommended by the Committee and communicated by the Dean of Students, who writes and submits the narrative to the Associate Vice-President of Student Services and Development.
+The Associate Vice-President of Student Services and Development is not bound by or limited to sanctions recommended by members of the Committee.
+Following the hearing, the Associate Vice-President of Student Services and Development will advise the complainants and the accuser in writing of the determination and the sanction(s) imposed, if any, within five (5) school days.